 - 3 pounds grass-fed ground beef (or venison, or lamb, or buffalo... )

-- 2 teaspoons unrefined sea salt
+- 2 teaspoons sea salt (use 2 tablespoons for longer-term keeping)

 - 2 teaspoons garlic powder or granulated garlic (feel like making your own?)

 - Blend all the ingredients together in a big bowl.
 Use clean hands.

 - Taking a portion at a time, press the meat mixture into about ⅛ inch thickness on a piece of natural parchment paper that is the same size as your dehydrator tray.
 Or use the ParaFlexx sheets that go with an Excalibur dehydrator.

 - You could also use a rolling pin to spread it out, but I find I can never get the thickness consistent, so I prefer to take extra time and press the balls out into a sheet myself.

 - When a sheet is full, square up the edges to your liking, using your fingers.

 - Then use a butter knife to score the meat into jerky-size pieces.
 Don’t use a sharp knife or you’ll cut through parchment paper or Paraflexx sheets!